encse/challenge24-2003/data/2003/f/README.md

 each type of cells, it shows at which step the matrix contained the maximum and minimum number of cells from this type.
 These lines must be in the following format:

-    Minimum number of grass: x1 after step t1 .
+    Minimum number of grass: x1 after step t1.
-    Maximum number of grass: x2 after step t2 .
+    Maximum number of grass: x2 after step t2.
-    Minimum number of rabbits: x3 after step t3 .
+    Minimum number of rabbits: x3 after step t3.
-    Maximum number of rabbits: x4 after step t4 .
+    Maximum number of rabbits: x4 after step t4.
-    Minimum number of foxes: x5 after step t5 .
+    Minimum number of foxes: x5 after step t5.
-    Maximum number of foxes: x6 after step t6 .
+    Maximum number of foxes: x6 after step t6.

 If the maximum/minimum of a type is attained multiple times, then you should output the first step when this type reaches its maximum/minimum.
 Moreover, it is possible that, for example, the minimum number of grass is reached before the first step of the simulation (the number of grass cells never go below the number of grass cells in the initial matrix).
 In this case, t1 is zero.

-The six images that you have to output describe the state of the matrix after the t<sub>1</sub>th, t<sub>2</sub>th, . . . , t<sub>6</sub>th step.
-For test case F-1.in, the output PNG files should be called F-1-1.png, F-1-2.png, . . . , F-1-6.png.
+The six images that you have to output describe the state of the matrix after the *t<sub>1</sub>*th, *t<sub>2</sub>*th, . . . , *t<sub>6</sub>*th step.
+For test case `F-1.in`, the output PNG files should be called `F-1-1.png`, `F-1-2.png`, . . . , `F-1-6.png`.
-The width of each image is m pixels, the height is n pixels (it has the same size as the matrix).
+The width of each image is *m* pixels, the height is *n* pixels (it has the same size as the matrix).
 The pixel in the upper left corner corresponds to first cell of the first row.
 The color of the pixel is determined by the state of the cell: